ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 ```
 {: screen}

-### Deviations from Wireshark display filters
+### Deviations from wireshark display filters
 {: #custom-rule-deviations}

-Custom rule expressions are inspired by Wireshark display filters.
+Custom rule expressions are inspired by wireshark display filters.
 However, the implementation deviates in the following ways:

-* For CIDR IP equality tests, Wireshark allows ranges in the format `ip.src == 1.2.3.0/24`, while CIS only supports equality tests using a single IP address.
+* For CIDR IP equality tests, wireshark allows ranges in the format `ip.src == 1.2.3.0/24`, while CIS only supports equality tests using a single IP address.
 To compare a CIDR, use the `in` operator; for example, `ip.src in {1.2.3.0/24}`.
 * In Wireshark, `ssl` is a protocol field containing hundreds of other fields of various types that are available for comparison in multiple ways.
 However in custom rules, `ssl` is a single boolean field used to determine if the connection from the client to CIS is encrypted.
 * The `slice` operator is not supported.
 * Not all functions are supported.
 Currently, `len()`, and `count()` are not supported.

-###  Expression Limitations
+###  Expression limitations
 {: #expression-limits}

 The following limitations apply to rule expressions:
 * A rule expression can contain up to 4,096 characters.

-  * If you use the Expression Builder in the UI, the same limit applies to the generated expression preview.
+   If you use the Expression Builder in the UI, the same limit applies to the generated expression preview.
+   {: note}

 * A rule expression can contain a maximum of 64 regular expressions (regex).